 The facade used glass, metal and high-performance concrete panels, as well as brick.
 The hotel is being constructed by Clemens Construction, which has worked collaboratively with the owner and design team in the planning and execution of this complex, urban infill project.

-The project team includes Clemens Construction–contractor; DAS Architects–architecture and interior design; Becker & Frondorf–project management; Crème–interior design; Harman Group–structural engineering; Bala Engineers–m/e/p engineering; Bohler Engineering/Maser Consulting–site/civil engineering; Tim Haahs–parking; Lighting Practice–lighting design; Metropolitan Acoustics–acoustical design; Re:Vision Architecture/Setty & Assoc– sustainability; RWDI–facade; Design Difference–foodservice.
+The project team includes Clemens Construction–contractor; DAS Architects–architecture design; Becker & Frondorf–project management; Crème–interior design; Harman Group–structural engineering; Bala Engineers–m/e/p engineering; Bohler Engineering/Maser Consulting–site/civil engineering; Tim Haahs–parking; Lighting Practice–lighting design; Metropolitan Acoustics–acoustical design; Re:Vision Architecture/Setty & Assoc– sustainability; RWDI–facade; Design Difference–foodservice.

 “This boutique hotel will connect millennial-minded travelers to the heart of the action so they never miss a moment of adventure,” said Patrick McCudden, SVP for capital strategy and corporate development, Hyatt.
 “We are adding Hyatt Centric hotels in prime destinations throughout the world.
 Each is thoughtfully designed to enable exploration and discovery, unique to its location in culture and design.”